-- 1. Submit a Trip or Event Proposal Form (Google form) to EVC - 2.
-Submit a Budget Form to school business manager - 3.
-EVC to confirm with the trip or event leader that the trip or event can go ahead and AAL to add to school calendar - 4.
-Trip or Event leader to enter trip or event on Evolve

-5. Trip leader to ensure all necessary information including method of transport/venue(s)/other Risk Assessments input into Evolve
+- Submit an outline approval for a Trip or Event via Evolve to EVC, including a budget form signed by the SBM - 2.
+EVC to confirm with the trip or event leader that the trip or event can go ahead and RBN to add to school calendar - 3.
+Trip or Event leader to complete remaining sections on Evolve - 4.
+Trip leader to ensure all necessary information, including method of transport/venue(s)/other Risk Assessments and/or Event Specific Plans (ESPs), are uploaded to Evolve - 5.
+Trip leader to draft a letter to Parent/Carers and send to letters@buckinghamschool.org and Finance, including the list of students, in order for it to be sent out and items added to ParentMail